guzzlerio/blog.corcel.io/content/post/post-number-1.md

 ---
 date: 2016-12-04T11:04:01Z
 title: post number 1
-summary: Using Corcel with a single URL
+tagline: Using Corcel with a single URL
 ---

 # Et cum